Free EU AI Act Digital Omnibus planning tool

 |---|---|---|

-| Possible stand-alone high-risk AI? | 2 December 2027 if the provisional agreement is formally adopted and published. | Inventory, role decision, intended purpose, risk route, oversight owner, vendor evidence. |
+| Article 6(2)/Annex III high-risk AI? | 2 December 2027, pending OJ publication and entry into force. | Inventory, role decision, intended purpose, risk route, oversight owner, vendor evidence. |

-| AI embedded into a regulated product? | 2 August 2028 if the provisional agreement is formally adopted and published. | Product-safety overlap, technical file, conformity route, sectoral-law map, change log. |
+| AI embedded into a regulated product? | 2 August 2028, pending OJ publication and entry into force. | Product-safety overlap, technical file, conformity route, sectoral-law map, change log. |

 | User-facing or synthetic content system? | Article 50 and transparency solution review.
 Do not assume this moved with high-risk dates. | Notice trigger review, content marking decision, user-facing wording, evidence record. |